Swoogan/aziokbd/README.md

 Written for the Azio L70 USB Keyboard: [L70 USB Backlit Gaming Keyboard (KB501)](http://www.aziocorp.com/en/keyboards/23-l70-usb-backlit-gaming-keyboard-kb501-0676151010719.html)

-> NOTE: Makefile and instructions are only tested on Ubuntu, however they are known to work on Debian.
+> NOTE: Makefile and instructions are only tested on Ubuntu, however they are known to work on Debian, Arch, Fedora, and Manjaro.

 Reportedy supports the following keyboards as well: